gicLAB/SECDA-TFLite/README.md

 Once the development environment is created, we recommend using VSCode to immediately start developing.
 Checkout the VSCode instructions below.

 * Load VSCode `SECDA-TFLite.code-workspace` using "open workspace from file" option in the VSCode File menu.
-Note: within the container this workspace will be located at `/working_dir/SECDA-TFLite.code-workspace`.
+Note: within the container this workspace will be located at the same path as on your host system.

 * Once the VSCode workspace is loaded, you are able to run to the launch configurations through the [Run and Debug](https://code.visualstudio.com/docs/editor/debugging) tab to run the end to end simulation.